whmsft/WhirlEdit/README.md

 # NOTE: v4.0 is going to be released on 28th October 2021
-## on the occassion of Bill Gates 66th BirthDay
+## on the occassion of Bill Gates 66th BirthDay & my 1 year avoiding google :)

 <hr>